nsacyber/WALKOFF/README.md

 *Requirements for apps may differ*

 ## Installation Instructions
-First, install the dependencies with the following command:
+First, install the dependencies for WALKOFF with the following command:

-   `pip install -r requirements.txt`
+   `python make.py`

 To install the dependencies for each individual app, run: